 You are strongly encouraged to form groups of two students for the term project.
 Project proposals involving a single student can be considered, but the scope of the project should still be considered on par with that of two-student groups.

 For the term project, you are to propose an idea that embodies some of the concepts you have learned (or are about to learn) in this AI course.
 The specific application that you decide to target is left completely to your discretion, but it should be interesting, feasible (within the time frame allotted) and well-suited to the efforts of two students.

 The instructor and/or TA will provide feedback regarding your idea, possibly suggesting modifications, expansions or in some cases, narrowing the scope of your proposal.
 Note that you must obtain approval of the instructor for your proposed project.

 Keep in mind that the time frame allocated to the project is similar to that of the previous assignments.
 As such, the scope of work anticipated for each project member is of a similar nature.
 Although you are encouraged to explore topics of your own interest, this should not require an investment of effort on par with a Masters thesis!
-Specifically, You need not work on something brand new; a re-implementation of an existing system is perfectly acceptable, provided that you will learn something and have the opportunity to gain relevant AI experience in the process.
+Specifically, you need not work on something brand new; a re-implementation of an existing system is perfectly acceptable, provided that you will learn something and have the opportunity to gain relevant AI experience in the process.

 The deliverables will include a report, describing your approach and results as well as an in-class presentation during the final week of the term.

-Last updated on 2 December 2016
+Last updated on 24 November 2017

 by Jeremy Cooperstock